API Reference¶

 - Float64¶

-A decimal or integer value that can be represented as a 64-bit floating point number.
+A floating-point value that can be represented as a 64-bit floating point number.

 - Float64Array¶

-An array of decimal or integer values that can be represented as 64-bit floating point numbers.
+An array of floating-point values that can be represented as 64-bit floating point numbers.

 - class foxglove.websocket.ParameterValue¶